borisrod/etl/README.md

 ETL
 ===

-AntiMattr ETL is a library.
+AntiMattr ETL is a library for extracting, transforming, and loading data.

 Installation
 ============